jisosomppi/log-analysis/installations/tls/tls_with_relp.md

 This was missing also from reference material, corrected to .conf file

 Now I was error free, but didn't get ny logs to server either.

-Checked that server ip was correct, added client ip-adress to permitted peers
+Checked that server ip was correct, added client ip-adress to permitted peers Noticed that on client .conf common name was without upper case, but still no luck.
+Corrected input port on server .conf from 10514 to 20154, updated to above.